 A huge thank you to all our brilliant Makers who helped us create a truly imaginative event.

 Mini Maker Faire 2015

-What did people say about last year?
+What did people say about the event?

 “Fantastic way for kids to explore their abilities and inherent talent”